New CDC tool tracks community’s COVID-19 level

 It allows you to search by state and county to track the levels and the necessary precautions you should take.

-The Ohio County Health Department says this is a step in the right direction, but the data could change daily, so it is important to frequently check it.
+The Ohio County Health Department said this is a step in the right direction, but the data could change daily.
+So, it is important to frequently check it.

 If individuals are tested at home or don’t seek medical care.
 It’s not going to capture that.
-If we’re not reporting correctly, it’s not going to capture that as well, but it is a map and it’s a good way to say this is what’s currently occurring in your community within a good timeframe.HOWARD GAMBLE, ADMINISTRATOR AT THE WHEELING-OHIO COUNTY HEALTH DEPARTMENT
+If we’re not reporting correctly, it’s not going to capture that as well, but it is a map and it’s a good way to say this is what’s currently occurring in your community within a good timeframe.Howard Gamble, Administrator, Wheeling-Ohio County Health Department